kristen-lee-120/wokingwithdata/README.md

 The features we added include a dummy variable called `oven_req` which is a binary variable that indicates whether or not a recipe requires an oven or not, a log transformation of the calories column due a noticeable bulge in the data when graphed (this log transformation linearizes the data to be more usable), and a standardization of all quantified chosen features like minutes, calories, and number of ingredients.
 We believe that these features will improve our baseline model due to their relevance to the response variable.
 It is intuitive to believe that if a recipe requires an oven, it might marginally add on some steps towards our final output.
 Furthermore, if a recipe has a lot of calories, it might be indicative of a larger serving size which could lead to more steps in terms of preparation.
 Standardization is not a major transformation here: its only effect here is the magnitude of the coefficients.

 The modeling algorithm we chose is the same as above, linear regression, and the hyperparameters that ended up best were polynomial degrees of 4, coefficients that can be negative or positive, and a non-intercept model (forcing it to run through the origin and removing its constant term).
 These hyperparameters were selected through GridSearchCV, and the model improved from an R-square score of 28% to a score of 32%.
 This is considered an improvement because it indicates that the new model with the engineered features (dummy varible for ovens and logging calories for linearization) can explain 4% more of the variation in the data.

 ## Fairness Analysis

+For the fairness analysis, we looked at recipes with short vs. long time to complete.
+We decide that the boundary for a **short recipe** would be *less than 30 minutes*, and **long recipes** were recipes that took *30 minutes or longer*.
+We decided on this boundary intuitively.
+We expect shorter recipies (ex. for snacks) to take less than 30 minutes, based on our real-world experiences.

+Our evaluation metric is R-squared, since we did a regression model.
+We performed a permutation test by creating a new column for whether the recipe is short or long, and then shuffling ths column and finding the simulated R-squared scores for the short group, and the long group.
+We then found the simulated difference by subtracting the R-squared score of the long recipes from the short recipes, and repeated this procedure 500 times.

+* **Null Hypothesis**: Our model is fair.
+The model performs equally as well whether the recipe is long or short.

+* **Alternative Hypothesis**: Our model is not fair.
+THe model performs better when the recipe is short compared to when it is long.

+* **Test Statistic**: Difference in R-squared between short and long recipes.

+* **Significance Level**: 0.01

 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/fairness-perm-test.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+The result of this permutation test is **0.0**.
+Looking at the graph above, we can see the distribution of simulated differences in R-squared in comparison to our observed test statistic of **0.085** at the red line.
+Thus, we **reject the null hypothesis**, meaning that our model is not fair and does perform better for shorter recipes.